mnievesc/Short-Awk-Tutorial/README.md

 ```
 awk '{ print $0 }' chr7.bed
 ```
 The command above prints all the contents of a file to the screen. `{print}` is the action, but by using `$0` we have omitted a pattern.
 Instead we are telling awk taht we want all fields for each record to be printed.

-What if we just wanted to print the first field?
+What if we just wanted to print the first field (column) in our file instead?
 ```
 awk '{ print $1 }' chr7.bed
 ```